mikyk10/openaws-console/README.md

 ## Install

-Just runing the following command will get you the compiled binary under `~/go/bin/`.
+Just run the following command will get you the compiled binary under `~/go/bin/`.
 You probably need to configure PATH to execute beforehand.

 ```